-- 1. These shares include shares vested under (i) RSU awards granted to each of Messrs.
-Pollitzer, Shuster, Leatherberry and Smith in fiscal years 2019, 2020, and 2021, and an award to Mr. Pollitzer in fiscal year 2017 (which vested over the course of five years); and (ii) PRSU awards granted to each of Messrs.
-Pollitzer, Shuster, Leatherberry and Smith in 2020 (2020 PRSUs) for which the three-year performance period ended at December 31, 2022 and for which the Compensation Committee had certified on February 8, 2023 that certain performance criteria were met, resulting in the vesting and issuance of 2020 PRSUs at a net settlement price equal to the closing stock price on February 8, 2023 to each of Messrs.
-Pollitzer, Shuster, Leatherberry and Smith. - 2.
-The value realized on the vesting of stock awards is the closing market price of a share of Company common stock on the date of vesting(s) multiplied by the number of vested shares.
+- 1. The value realized on the exercise of option awards is calculated by determining the difference between the market value of the underlying Company common stock on the exercise date and the exercise price of the option awards.
+Reflects the gross amount realized without netting the value of shares surrendered to cover the exercise price and to satisfy tax withholding obligations. - 2.
+These shares include shares vested under (i) RSU awards granted to each of Messrs.
+Pollitzer, Shuster, Leatherberry and Smith in fiscal years 2020, 2021, and 2022, and to Mr. Mallela in 2022 (who joined the Company in 2022); and (ii) PRSU awards granted to each of Messrs.
+Pollitzer, Leatherberry and Smith in 2021 (2021 PRSUs) for which the three-year performance period ended at December 31, 2023 and for which the Compensation Committee had certified on February 7, 2024 that certain performance criteria were met, resulting in the vesting and issuance of 2021 PRSUs at a net settlement price equal to the closing stock price on February 7, 2024 to each of Messrs.
+Pollitzer, Leatherberry and Smith.
+Mr. Shuster does not receive PRSUs. - 3.
+The value realized on the vesting of stock awards is calculated by multiplying the number of shares of Company common stock vested by the market value of the common stock on the vesting date.
+Reflects the gross amount realized without netting the value of shares surrendered to satisfy tax withholding obligations.

-POTENTIAL PAYMENTS UPON TERMINATION OF EMPLOYMENT OR CHANGE IN CONTROL AS OF DECEMBER 31, 2022
+POTENTIAL PAYMENTS UPON TERMINATION OF EMPLOYMENT OR CHANGE IN CONTROL AS OF DECEMBER 31, 2023

-The following summarizes the compensation and benefits payable to each of our NEOs if an NEO's employment is terminated under various circumstances, in each case assuming a termination date as of December 31, 2022.
+The following summarizes the compensation and benefits payable to each of our NEOs if an NEO's employment is terminated under various circumstances, in each case assuming a termination date as of December 31, 2023.
 In addition to the amounts described below, the NEOs would be entitled to earned but unpaid base salary and earned and awarded but unpaid annual bonus for a prior award period (other than any portion of such annual bonus that was previously deferred which would have been paid in accordance with the applicable deferral arrangement) (collectively, the Accrued Compensation) and any accrued and unpaid benefits, including accrued paid-time off and the timely payment of any amounts due and payable under any of our applicable plans, programs, policies or practices (collectively, the Accrued Benefits).